JJWallis/social-media-dashboard/README.md

 }
 ```

-Another great challenge this project provided was the responsive behaviour of the primary grid container, which by default created blank grid-items at certain viewport sizes when applying a `repeat(autofill, ...)`.
-In order to accommodate for this as best as possible, I decided to add extra empty grid-items whose visibility were toggled at those viewport sizes to create an even looking grid.
+Another great challenge this project provided was the responsive behaviour of the primary grid container, which by default created blank grid-items at certain viewport sizes when applying an `autofill` value to the `repeat()` function.
+To account for this, I decided to add extra empty grid-items whose visibility would be toggled on at those viewport sizes to create an even looking grid.
 Once I learn more about design, I would like to experiment more with those empty grid-cells so they don't quite look as naked as they currently do.

 ```css
 .grid-item {